pandas DataFrames

 None

 None is a special value in Python that represents the absence of a value or a null value.
 It is often used to indicate that a variable has no value or that a function does not return anything.
-In this case, we are initializing the sex column with None to indicate that we have not yet assigned any values to it.
+In this case, we are initializing the sex column with None to indicate that there are no values in the column.

 # Add a new column for sex